 Diabetes camps are offered to children with Type 1 Diabetes in WA.
-They are run in partnership with Diabetes WA, Princess Margaret Hospital and Lotterywest and give children the opportunity to make new and lasting friendships.
+They are run in partnership with Diabetes WA, Perth Children's Hospital and Lotterywest and give children the opportunity to make new and lasting friendships.

 Children can engage in a range of fun and exciting activities such as rafting, swimming, abseiling and craft, as well quiz and disco nights.
 Children are supervised by nursing staff at all times to ensure a safe and relaxed environment.

 As well as having fun, children can build their confidence in diabetes management and by sharing tips and coping mechanisms.

 Past feedback has been overwhelmingly positive, with children enjoying making new friends and having fun, while feeling relaxed and in safe hands.
 Camps also give children the chance to enhance their relationship with the PMH diabetes team.